Wren00/cuilcaghSPOT/README.md

 ## Instructions to build and run locally

-- Install Prisma and Docker, plus a code and a database viewing IDEs.
+- Install Prisma and Docker, plus code and database viewing IDEs.
 Visual Studio Code and DataGrip were used for this app.
 - Create a local .env file, see below for sample ENV file.
 - In your IDE terminal cd to the directory of the app folder [server]
 - Run npm install.

+## How to run tests

 - **Using docker-compose **